null-void-18/Java-Programming/README.md

 This repo includes the lab exercises for the course CS6308-Java Programming

-Week_1 - Basic Java programs
+Week 1 - Basic Java programs

+Week 2 - Classes and Methods

 Practise - Practise programs